August 20, 2025

 - Lowering MSK risk and related claims from pain, falls, and injuries

-This isn’t an optional benefit.
-It’s the strategic lever that makes GLP-1 investment sustainable.
+This is a strategic lever that makes GLP-1 investment sustainable.

-Employers and health plans don’t need minor tweaks.
-They need structural solutions that embed movement across the member journey.
+Employers and health plans need structural solutions that support members before, during, and after GLP-1 treatment.
 These four interventions deliver the biggest financial and clinical impact:

-Before approving GLP-1 medication, offer a structured movement program.
+Before approving GLP-1 medication, offer structured lifestyle support that helps members build habits needed for sustainable outcomes.
 This allows plans to:

 - Identify members who may improve enough to postpone or avoid medication